attilammagyar/toys/llm-vs-dsp-programming/README.md

-   Thus, too much reliance on LLMs combined with a lack of domain knowledge in a field and a lack of regularly following its recent developments may result in slower adaptation of newly invented techniques on the long run...
+   Thus, too much reliance on LLMs combined with a lack of domain knowledge in a field and a lack of regularly following its recent developments may result in slower adaptation of newly invented techniques on the long run.

 <a id="c1" href="#toc">Top</a>